French Country Interior Decorating:

 country French bedroom

-I think so, even though there is no antique quilt, not even a real bedhead - just paint on the wall!
+There's no antique quilt, not even a real headboard - just paint on the wall!

-So don't worry if you're decorating a French country bedroom and can't get a "French" bedhead.
+So don't worry if you're decorating a French country bedroom and can't get a "French" headboard.

-(There's another example of this on the Bedroom Decorating Colors page.
+(There's another example of this type of French country interior decorating on the Bedroom Decorating Colors page, plus many more in the Country French Bedroom article).

 I do think a simple quilt (or a matelassé blanket) would make a very good investment for French country interior decorating.
 Go for ...